sarojadevarakonda/FirstProject/README.md

 # FirstProject
-This is My First Project on GIT
+This is My First Project on GIT.